taylorbodin/ECE281_Lab2/README.md

 Manually setting and checking 512 combinations on the FPGA would take too long.
 Therefore, a dozen cases were chosen at random and checked.
 These test results matched the expected values in all cases.

+Capt.
+Silva tested my design for functionality and agreed that it worked had full functionality.
+2013-02-10

 ## Documentation

 I used [VHDLTestbench.pdf](http://www.seas.upenn.edu/~ese171/vhdl/VHDLTestbench.pdf) extensively to code my final testbench.
 This document walked through creating a testbench for just this situation.
 It did not however how how to code for the subtractor.
 Regardless, this would've been the method I used to program my testbench with or without the document.
 It's the simpilest way.
 This helped me with they syntax mostly.